Edmonton Riverbend

 Edmonton Riverbend is a federal electoral district in Alberta.

 Edmonton Riverbend was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
+It came into effect upon the call of the 2015 Canadian federal election, scheduled for October 2015.

 It was created out of part of the electoral district of Edmonton—Leduc.

-On October 19, 2015 Matt Jeneroux was the first elected Member of Parliament for the Electoral District receiving 50% of the vote.
+On October 19, 2015 Matt Jeneroux was the first elected Member of Parliament for the Electoral District receiving 49.9% of the vote.

+Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: